 Here are a few reasons why consistency is important and why focusing on being consistent is the first step to creating lasting experiences.
-Firstly, note that customers expect you to maintain consistency among your channels.
+Firstly, note that Customers expect you to maintain consistency among your channels.
 Secondly, consistency can drive satisfaction.
-Thirdly, address the three steps that make up a consistent experience – namely, the make-up of your organisation, your approach to research, and a commitment to changing your approach to work.
+Thirdly, address the three steps that make up a consistent experience namely, the make-up of your organization, your approach to research, and a commitment to changing your approach to work.

 Consistency across your channels

-If the call centre freaks out the customer, it is just not on, it will be adjudged as a poor delivery throughout.
-So, for example, considering businesses with a digital presence and/or customer support, many people (in our context) begin their experience by visiting the company’s shop but then move on to interact with the organisation through other channels.
+If the call centre freaks out the customer it is just not on, it will be adjudged as a poor delivery throughout.
+So for example considering businesses with a digital presence and/or customer support, many people (in our context) begin their experience by visiting the company’s shop but then move on to interact with the organization through other channels.
 If one perceives that the online service does not align with the way a rep handles a phone call, that person may never visit a physical location or make a purchase.

 Consistency can drive satisfaction

-Throughout each touchpoint in their journeys, customers experience the same ease of interaction, simplicity of the process, and helpful communication that characterise Zappos’ delivery of service and what they expect from Zappos.
+Throughout each touchpoint in their journeys, customers experience the same ease of interaction, simplicity of the process, and helpful communication that characterize Zappos’ delivery of service and that they expect from Zappos.
 When Zappos fails to live up to its brand promise, you can bet that customers will be quick to notice.
-By setting yourself such high standards for your customers, the weight of expectation is high, you must strive to maintain the consistency to keep them happy.
+By setting yourself such high standards for your customers the weight of expectation is high, you must strive to maintain the consistency to keep them happy.

 The three steps that make a consistent experience

-Although business leaders these days show a real appetite for change and better customer experience (CX), current research findings by Forrester paint a rather gloomy picture.
-According to them, 81% of organisations have seen their customer experience initiatives fail in the last three years, and just 25% of CX programmes improve the customer experience.
+Although business leaders these days show a real appetite for change and better customer experience (CX) current research findings by Forrester paints a rather gloomy picture.
+According to them, 81% of organizations have seen their customer experience initiatives fail in the last three years, and just 25% of CX programmes improve the customer experience.

-To arrest this trend, experts recommend a three-step approach – namely, evaluating your organisation, your attitude to research, and the type of work you do.
+To arrest this trend experts recommend a three-step approach namely, evaluating your organization, your attitude to research, and the type of work you do.